banner

 Decentralization#

-3. Empower individuals with the ability to selectively share data without disclosing information they do not wish to reveal.
+3. Empower individuals with the ability to selectively share data without disclosing personal information they do not wish to reveal.

 4. Empower individuals to control how their data is used by others and for how long.
 This control includes reaching agreements with users: once the relationship ends, the user should delete that individual's data.

-7. Use open standards, open APIs (application programming interfaces), and open source code as the foundation for relationship management.
+7. Use open standards, open APIs (Application Programming Interfaces), and open source code as the foundation for relationship management.
 Countless new enterprises and commodified social tools will emerge as a result.

 Loading...